Skip to Main Content

 What Happened?

-A student sustained injuries to both hands when a cryovial exploded in his hands.
-The student was retrieving cryovials from the liquid nitrogen freezer in preparation for an experiment.
-As a routine practice, the student thawed the cryovials by rolling them between his hands for a few seconds prior to placing them into a 37°C water bath.
-During this process one of the cryovials exploded.
-The student immediately went to Occupational Health and Safety where he was diagnosed with first degree burns to both hands.
-The treating physician submerged the employee’s hands in warm water and applied Lidocaine and bandages.
-The student was released to go home the same day.
-He reported the injury to his PI the same day.
-At the time of the incident the student was wearing the appropriate PPE.
+A student sustained injuries to both hands when a cryovial ruptured between their palms.
+The student was retrieving cryovials from a liquid nitrogen freezer in preparation for an experiment.
+As part of his routine, he thawed the cryovials by rolling them between his hands for a few seconds before transferring them to a 37 °C water bath.
+During this process, one of the cryovials ruptured forcefully.
+The student was wearing appropriate PPE at the time of the incident.

 What Was The Cause?